Skip to contents

 #> [1] 27336

-If you did not set any timeouts or task limits, the worker that ran the task should still be online.
+If you did not set any timeouts or task limits, the worker that ran the task should still be running.
 The other worker had no tasks, so it did not need to launch.

 When you are done, terminate the controller.
-This terminates the mirai dispatcher process and the crew workers.
+This severs the underlying network connections of the controller, which terminates the workers and dispatcher.

 controller$terminate()

-Finally, use the process monitoring interface of your computing platform or operating system to verify that all mirai dispatchers and crew workers are terminated.
+Finally, use the process monitoring interface of your computing platform or operating system (e.g. crew::crew_monitor_local() if using crew_controller_local()) to verify that all crew workers are terminated.

 Load testing